michael-lazar/rtv/README.md

 <img alt="title image" src="resources/demo.gif"/>
 </p>

-You can now *telnet* or *ssh* to try out a lite version of RTV directly in your terminal without needing to install it:
+You can use *telnet* or *ssh* to try out a lite version of RTV directly in your terminal, without needing to install it:

 - ``$ telnet redditbox.us``
 - ``$ ssh redditbox.us``